2046 W. Division Street,

 No one has favorited this theater yet

-The Biltmore Theatre was designed in 1919 by Alexander L. Levy, who also was the architect of such Chicago theatres as the original Regal Theatre, the Brighton Park Theatre and the Marshall Square Theatre (now the Apollo’s 2000).
+The Biltmore Theatre was designed in 1921 by architect Alexander L. Levy, who also was the architect of such Chicago theatres as the original Regal Theatre, the Brighton Park Theatre and the Marshall Square Theatre (now the Apollo’s 2000).

-The Biltome Theatre was designed in Spanish Baroque style, and its facade was covered in ornate terra-cotta.
+The Biltmore Theatre was designed in Spanish Baroque style, and its facade was covered in ornate terra-cotta.
 It also housed a Smith theatre organ.

 The Biltmore Theatre was part of the Balaban & Katz circuit for much of its time in operation, from the 1930’s into the 1960’s.